Back

 View source

-Pioneers Advance to National Championship After Double-Overtime Thriller
+Denver Pioneers Advance to National Championship in Double-Overtime Thriller

-The game, which lasted 92 minutes and 35 seconds, marked the eighth-longest in NCAA tournament history.
+The Denver Pioneers defeated the University of Michigan in a double-overtime NCAA tournament semifinal game, advancing to the national championship.
+The game lasted 92 minutes and 35 seconds, ranking it as the eighth-longest game in NCAA tournament history.

-Senior defenseman Kent Anderson scored the game-winning goal in the second overtime period.
-Anderson received a pass from Kristian Epperson before scoring past Michigan's goaltender, Ivankovic.
-This goal was Anderson's second of the season and sixth of his career.
+The game-winning goal was scored by Denver senior defenseman Kent Anderson during the second overtime period.
+Anderson received a pass from teammate Kristian Epperson and shot the puck past Michigan goaltender Ivankovic.
+The goal was Anderson's second of the season and the sixth of his collegiate career.

-The Denver Pioneers are now scheduled to face Wisconsin in the championship game.
-The match is set for Saturday at 5:30 p.m.
-ET and will be broadcast on ESPN.
-The national championship will take place from T-Mobile Arena in Las Vegas.
+The Denver Pioneers are scheduled to play the University of Wisconsin Badgers in the NCAA national championship game.
+The game is set for Saturday at 5:30 p.m.
+ET and will be broadcast on ESPN from T-Mobile Arena in Las Vegas.